rcply/rcply.github.io/quantifying_reads.md

 ## Making a genome database for STAR

-Copy the files `clytia_hm2` (or your genome fasta file), `filtered_for_orf.gtf` (or your gene annotation file) and `mk_index.com` to a new genome directory.
+Copy the files `clytia_hm2` (or your genome fasta file), `filtered_for_orf.gtf` (or your gene annotation file) and `mk_index.com` to a new genome directory (so, if you're following the directory structure above that would be in `genome/`).

-Run the command in `mk_index.com`.
+In that directory, run the command in `mk_index.com`.

 ```
 STAR --genomeDir . --genomeFastaFiles clytia_hm2 --sjdbGTFfile filtered_for_orf.gtf --genomeChrBinNbits 16 --genomeSAindexNbases 14 --runMode genomeGenerate
 ```

-This will take a while - it combines the annotation in the gtf file with the sequence in the genome file to make a database that STAR can search.
+This will take a while - it combines the annotation in the gtf file with the sequence in the genome file to make a database that STAR can search, so that it knows which genes are mapped when reads map to a particular region of the genome.
 The `--genomeChrBinNbits 16` and `--genomeSAindexNbases 14` relate to issues searching small and fragmentary genome and are discussed in the STAR manual.
 When it is done there should be many new files in the working directory.

 Generally you only need to do this once, although I have seen STAR complain that the database version has changed (i.e. if you use a new version of STAR, you may need to recreate the database).